Lemonzwastaken/BadBot/README.md

 * Pixabay
 * Mixxit
 (I used the above people/studio assets in the projects)

+used AI to understand UE5 concepts, wrote all the blueprints myself

+free to use, just don't sell it

 ---

-## AI USE
-I used AI to understand concepts in Unreal Engine and their interconnections.
-I wrote all the code; I used AI to understand how to connect different systems.

-## 📜 License

-This project is for educational purposes.
-Feel free to explore and modify.
+made by Aaradhy for fun